 [138] Municipal elections were scheduled to take place in France in March 2020.
 France's electoral system makes provision for two rounds of voting - a second round of voting is held if there is no absolute majority after the first round.
 The first round of voting was scheduled for 15 March and the second for 22 March.
-France decided to proceed c.
-Poll workers were required to take voters' temperatures before they entered the voting stations; and d.
+France decided to proceed with the first round of voting as scheduled, at the very beginning of the pandemic.
+It d.
 Polling stations had to be fitted with sterilisation gates at their entrances to ensure proper sanitising.

-&lt;sup>123 The Covid-19 mitigation measures in Ghana included:
+&lt;sup>126 The Covid-19 mitigation measures in Ghana included: